Edition 5

 What used to be a place built for mass production, efficient, structured, focused on output at scale, now hosts people who are doing almost the opposite.
 Questioning systems, reshaping ideas, and using the past not as something to leave behind, but as material to work with.

 In 1913 PSV Eindhoven, originally a sports association for Philips employees, is built to support well-being, connection and a sense of community beyond the factory floor.
-That spirit carries through in Frits Philips, who even at 100, chooses to watch matches not from a VIP box, but among the supporters.
+That spirit carries through in Frits Philips, who even at the age of 100, chooses to watch matches not from a VIP box, but among the supporters.

-Looking at the students in Strijp-S now, cutting, restyling, documenting, moving between workshops and cafés, feels like a new generation of makers, not producing at scale,not erasing but reshaping into something that feels like now.
+Looking at the students in Strijp-S now, cutting, restyling, documenting, moving between workshops and cafés, feels like a new generation of makers, not producing at scale, not erasing but re-shaping into something that feels contemporary.

 © 2025 ChopSueyTheBrand